akkireddyrajesh/node-console-logger/README.md

 logger.info("title","description"); //for log the event type info logger.err("error name ","error description ");//for log the event type error

-Note : we can pass sencond argument as object also
+Note : we can pass second argument as object also

-logger.err("error name ",{"type":"error","message"::"invalid credentials"});//for log the event type error
+logger.err("error name ",{"type":"error","message":"invalid credentials"});//for log the event type error

 ```